matecat/xliff-parser/docs/replaceTranslation.md

 ### Xliff 2.*

-Every xliff 2.* file generated from the replacer will be compliant with [latest xliff 2.0 specification](http://docs.oasis-open.org/xliff/xliff-core/v2.0/xliff-core-v2.0.html).
+Every xliff 2.* file generated from the replacer will be compliant with [the latest version of the OASIS specification](http://docs.oasis-open.org/xliff/xliff-core/v2.0/xliff-core-v2.0.html).

 Replacer will take care of: